subdgtl/WFC/README.md

 # wfc1

-First prototype of Wave Function Collapse tool
+First prototype of Wave Function Collapse tool.
+Run with `--help` to see options.